April 1, 2026 - American Journal - Breanna Morello

 I want to read a little bit of the 14th Amendment for you guys because I had to go and refresh my memory because they all get blurred sometimes.

-So the 14th Amendment says no state shall make or enforce any law which shall abridge the privileges or immunities of citizens of the United States, nor shall any state deprive any person of life, liberty, property, or Without due process of law, nor deny to any person within its jurisdiction the equal protection of the laws.
+Shall make or enforce any law which shall abridge the privileges or immunities of citizens of the United States, nor shall any state deprive any person of life, liberty, property without due process of law, nor deny to any person within its jurisdiction the equal protection of the laws.

-Now, again, this is the problem with the Constitution.
+Now, Again, this is the problem with the Constitution.

-It is open for interpretation, depending on who's interpreting it.
+It is open for interpretation depending on who's interpreting it.

 And that creates a thing where we can have the debate on legal immigration, but people coming here legally are generally trying to assimilate to the American way of life, to the American protocol and program.